Carglglz/upydev/README.md

 * With **Encryption mode**: This needs some configuration before (which is basically generate an RSA private key and pass it to the device).
 Follow [this instructions](https://github.com/Carglglz/upydev/blob/master/DOCS/crypto_wrepl_docs.md) to do this.

+  **Encryption mode works only with esp32.
+Esp8266 has not enough RAM*

   After the configuration is done, to use this mode do:

   `$ upydev crypto_wrepl`